staabm/staabm.github.io/_posts/2023-12-07-contribution-summary-2023.md

-#### Highlight: Meeting Markus Staab: Crafting a more performant Open Source landscape with Blackfire
+#### Highlight: "Crafting a more performant Open Source landscape with Blackfire"

 A [summary of my performance work and my vita](https://blog.blackfire.io/meeting-markus-staab-crafting-a-more-performant-open-source-landscape-with-blackfire.html) was published on the blackfire.io Blog.